bluemarblepayroll/portable/README.md

 The following options are available for customizing CSV documents:

-* byte_order_mark: (optional, default is nothing): This option will write out a byte order mark identifying the encoding for the file.
+* byte_order_mark: (optional, default is nothing): This option will write out a [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) identifying the endianess for the file.
 This is useful for ensuring applications like Microsoft Excel open CSV files properly.
 See Portable::Modeling::ByteOrderMark constants for acceptable values.

 ### Static Header/Footer Rows